St. Andrew's Biblical Theological Institute (Moscow, Russia)

-Those who wish to present a paper should send a summary (500 words at most) by e-mail to St. Andrew’s by 1 September 2013.
+Those who wish to present a paper should send a summary (500 words at most) by e-mail to St. Andrew’s Institute by 1 September 2015.
 The Organizing Committee selects papers for the Conference and sends invitations to the speakers.
-The full text of all selected papers will have to be submitted by 1 November 2013.
+The full text of all selected papers will have to be submitted by 1 November 2015.
 The working language of the conference will be English.

 Upon arrival at the conference every participant will receive summaries of all the papers and the conference programme.
-Papers are scheduled for 30 minutes each.
-Summaries and papers should be sent to:
+Papers are scheduled for 20 minutes each.
+Registration forms can be found on St. Andrew’s website www.standrews.ru.
+Registrations, summaries and papers should be sent to:

 St. Andrew’s Biblical Theological Institute